rabbitmq/rabbitmq-website/site/release-notes/README-3.2.3.txt

 server
 ------
 bug fixes
-25945 fixed queue federation error when channels close or crash without
-      cancellation from consumers
-25936 stemmed leak when queues with active consumers terminate 25928 fixed error when sending connection.close-ok after client already closed
+25936 stemmed leak when queues with active consumers terminate 25928 fixed cosmetic error when sending connection.close-ok after client
-      the connection
+      already closed the connection
+25965 limit messages to ~2GB to prevent "Absurdly large distribution output
+      data buffer" crash
-25965 prevent large messages from causing a crash in clusters by limiting to 2Gb 24927 avoid broker being overwhelmed while logging benign messages starting with
+24927 avoid broker being overwhelmed while logging benign messages starting with
       "Discarding messages"
-25952 prevent VM panic when sending many/large messages on a very fast network 25925 removed extraneous service parameters when installing on windows
+25952 prevent "Absurdly large distribution output data buffer" crash when
+      sending many/large messages to a mirrored queue 25925 removed extraneous service parameters when installing on windows

 federation plugin
 -----------------
 bug fixes
+25945 ensure federated queues correctly stop federating messages when channels
-25956 prevent federation of internal exchanges
-25949 prevent unnecessary CPU use when ACKs are not in use
+      close or crash without cancellation from consumers 25956 prevent federation of the queues used internally by federated exchanges 25949 prevent unnecessary CPU use when ACKs are not in use